IndrajeetPatil/ggstatsplot/paper/JOSS files/paper.md

 # Acknowledgements

-I would like to acknowledge the support of Mina Cikara, Fiery Cushman, and Iyad Rahwan during the development of this project. `ggstatsplot` relies heavily on the [`easystats`](https://github.com/easystats/easystats) ecosystem, a collaborative project created to facilitate the usage of `R` for statistical analyses.
+I would like to acknowledge the support of Mina Cikara, Fiery Cushman, and Iyad Rahwan during the development of this project. `{ggstatsplot}` relies heavily on the [`easystats`](https://github.com/easystats/easystats) ecosystem, a collaborative project created to facilitate the usage of `R` for statistical analyses.
 Thus, I would like to thank the [members](https://github.com/orgs/easystats/people) of `easystats` as well as the users.
-I would additionally like to thank the contributors to `ggstatsplot` for reporting bugs, providing helpful feedback, or helping with enhancements.
+I would additionally like to thank the contributors to `{ggstatsplot}` for reporting bugs, providing helpful feedback, or helping with enhancements.

 # References